Veetaha/vee-formidable/README.md

 [![npm version](https://badge.fury.io/js/vee-formidable.svg)](https://badge.fury.io/js/vee-formidable)

-It is a nice ExpressJS middleware for 'formidable' library.
+This is a nice ExpressJS middleware for 'formidable' library.

 Written in TypeScript, declaration files are available by default.